VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Experimental Results

-We conduct experiments with an Equivariant Scattering-based GNN (\modelname), illustrated in Figure \ref{fig:mainfig}, based on the vector-valued diffusion wavelets and scattering transform introduced in Section \ref{sec: vector scattering}.
-We consider node-level and graph-level tasks on synthetic $3D$ point clouds randomly sampled from the surface of randomly generated ellipsoids.
-As baselines, we used \modelname\:(non-equivariant), an ablated version of our model which treats each vector-valued signal $\mathbf{w}:V\rightarrow \mathbb{R}^3$ as three separate scalar-valued signals; a non-equivariant scattering based GNN, LEGS \citep{tong2020digraph}; two equivariant GNNs, EGNN \citep{satorras2021n} and TFN \citep{thomas:tensorFieldNetworks2018}; and several standard message passing networks, GCN \citep{kipf2016semi}, GAT \citep{velivckovic2017graph}, and GIN \citep{xu2018how}.
-(For a detailed description of our architecture and experimental setup, as well as a discussion of computational complexity, please see Appendices \ref{sec: architecture} and \ref{app:experiment_details}.)
-For node features, we use the $3D$ coordinates of the points.
-Collectively, our experiments demonstrate the importance of rotational equivariance, with our \modelname\; achieving comparable performance to other equivariant GNNs with significantly fewer trainable parameters.\footnote{Our code is available at \url{https://github.com/dj408/esc-gnn}}
+We first consider node-level and graph-level tasks on synthetic 3D point clouds randomly sampled from the surface of randomly generated ellipsoids.
+For this task, we use a {\modelname} model, which features vector- and scalar-track scattering modules with equivariant hidden feature mixing layers as shown in Figure \ref{fig:ellipsoid model architecture}.
+As baselines, we use (1) \modelname\:(non-equivariant), an ablated version of our model which treats each vector-valued signal $\mathbf{w}:V\rightarrow \mathbb{R}^3$ as three separate scalar-valued signals; (2) LEGS \citep{tong2020digraph}, a non-equivariant scattering based GNN; two equivariant GNNs, (3) EGNN \citep{satorras2021n} and (4) TFN \citep{thomas:tensorFieldNetworks2018}; and several standard message passing networks: (5) GCN \citep{kipf2016semi}, (6) GAT \citep{velivckovic2017graph}, and (7) GIN \citep{xu2018how}.
+For a detailed description of our architecture and experimental setup, see Appendix \ref{app:exper_detail:ellips}.

+For node features, we use the 3D coordinates of the points.
+Collectively, our experiments demonstrate the importance of rotational equivariance, with our {\modelname}s achieving comparable performance to other equivariant GNNs with significantly fewer trainable parameters.